-With autumn now in full swing and the colder months on the way, this is the time of year when we tend to realize that we really need to do something about our storage.
+With autumn now in full swing and the colder months on the way, this is the time of year when we tend to realize that we really need to do something about our storage and the options available.
 In the summer sunshine, we are spending more time outdoors, and we don’t spend so much time struggling to figure out how we are going to force that cupboard door closed or where on earth we thought we were going to put that exercise bike.
 Now, we are back indoors and wondering where we are going to fit everything.

 Start Getting Ruthless

 We all have those moments every now and again when we feel the need to start shedding some of our excess baggage.
 Maybe it’s because we are moving to a new home, maybe it’s because we are moving in with a partner, or maybe it’s just because you watched some Marie Kondo videos and feel like we have too many things that do not spark joy.
 While you always want to be a little careful just in case, you accidentally get rid of something you regret losing, later on, there is so much to be said for a regular decluttering of all of your things.